Eng-Elias/test-audio-cloning-and-video-dubbing/README_COQUI_DUBBER.md

 - Transcribe audio in multiple languages using Whisper
 - Translate non-English audio to English
 - Synthesize English speech with Coqui.ai TTS
+- **Voice cloning from input video to output language using YourTTS**
 - Support for multiple TTS models, speakers, and languages
 - Preserve timing of original speech segments
 - GPU acceleration for faster processing